 A: The first 35 teacher-advisers and/or student editors to register will be eligible to participate in the seminar.
 Once we have reached capacity, registration will close.

 Q: When will applications be available and/or when does registration begin?

 A: The registration period is from Monday, December 22 through Friday, January 16 at 5 p.m. and registration materials will be available for download at dc.jea.org, vajta.org, or washingtonpost.com/youngjournalists.

 Q: Is the application or registration period currently open?

-Q: When will the program take place?
+Q: When will the workshop take place?

 A: Saturday, January 17 from 9:30 a.m. - 1:30 p.m. at the Newseum